 Faith development is an integral component of any student’s experience at Luther Seminary.
 Luther Seminary nurtures a strong faith community through daily chapel, musical ensembles, spiritual formation and ecumenical activities.

-Worship activities are coordinated by the seminary pastor and chapel staff.
+Worship activities are coordinated by the Dean of the Chapel and chapel staff.

 Chapel